nucleus-angular/rest/README.md

 # Basic Guide

+This is just some basic documentation, hopefully enough to get you starting and running with this library.
+If you are confused about anything or want to dig deeper, I encourage you to either dig through the unit tests or even the source code.
+I can't tell you how much I have learned about angular or unit testing with angular by digging through their source code and unit tests.

+If you find anything incorrect in the documentation or find something in the code that you think needs to be documented, please submit and issue in the github tracker.

 ## Querying REST API results

 Unless otherwise specifically stated, any method that makes a request to the api for data, whether returning one or multiple records, can be processed in 2 different ways